cartolid/cartolidar/README.md

                         esta ejecutando (se asigna automaticamente; no usar este argumento)

-See optional extra arguments with -f flag or in [Read the Docs - cartolidar](http://cartolidar-docs.readthedocs.io/en/latest/).
+See optional extra arguments with -h -e flags or in [Read the Docs - cartolidar](http://cartolidar-docs.readthedocs.io/en/latest/).
 </pre>